 Millennials raised the bar and Gen-Z are here to keep the bar rolling; more and more people opt for pets, even more since remote work and freelancing have been up and going.
-The following list does not include your go-to cat, dog or hamster pet, weโve upgraded the stakes and went on to feature unique pets, pets that you donโt necessarily expect to see when you go and visit your colleague at home.
+The following list does not include your go-to cat, dog, or hamster pet, weโve upgraded the stakes and went on to feature unique pets, pets that you donโt necessarily expect to see when you go and visit your colleague at home.

 1. Pygmy Goat